deivydaskin/serverless-x/README.md

 CloudWatch Custom Metrics:

-Shows an average of tweets likes, retweets, other parameters and a sum of tweets sample.
+Shows an average of tweets likes, retweets, other parameters and a size of tweets sample.
 ![Alt text](image.png)